Yale-EEB723/finalproject/README.md

 #### Innative imune genes:
 We will look at the Toll Like Immune Receptors (TLR) genes
 #### Adaptive immune genes:
 We will look at the Immunoglobulin E (IgE) genes across bat species.
+### Echolocation genes
+The echolocation genes will be obtained from (Shen et al. 2012 Plos genetics, Li et al. 2010 Current Biology)
+### Olfactory genes
+Take from Mol.
+Bio.
+Evo 2014 paper A cluster of olfactory receptor genes linked to frugivory in bats.
+### Trait data
+We compiled migratory behavior based on the  Global Register of Migratory Species (GRMS) for all bat species using the taxonomy of Upham & Jetz 2019.
+Further, we compiled foraging trait data based on the Pantheria data (XXX) and Elton trait (XXX) databases.

 Description of data...